elemaudio/elementary/js2/README.md

-# @elemaudio npm packages
+# npm packages

-This directory manages the main `@elemaudio` packages available on npm.
-We do so using Lerna from this directory root with each package listed in the `packages/` directory.
+This directory manages the main `@elemaudio` packages available on npm via Lerna.
 We use Lerna's idea of versioning and publishing to manage our packages, with versioning done locally and publishing automatically from CI via Github Actions.